freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/08-data-analysis-with-python/numpy/loading-data-and-advanced-indexing.md

 dashedName: loading-data-and-advanced-indexing
 ---

-# --questions--
+# --preguntas--

 ## --text--

-Se ha dado un archivo llamado `data.txt` con estos contenidos:
+Given a file named `data.txt` with these contents:

 <pre>
 29,97,32,100,45